matomo-org/developer-documentation/docs/4.x/generated/Piwik/API/Request.md

 <a name="isApiRequest" id="isApiRequest"></a>
 ### `isApiRequest()`

-okDetect if request is an API request.
+Detect if request is an API request.
 Meaning the module is 'API' and an API method having a valid format was specified.
 Note that this method will return true even if the actual request is for example a regular UI reporting page request but within this request we are currently processing an API request (eg a controller calls Request::processRequest('API.getMatomoVersion')).
 To find out if the root request is an API